zelphior/homebridge-http-garagedoor/README.md

 {
     "type": "regex",
     "parameters": {
-        "regexp": "^The system is currently (ARMED|DISARMED), yo!$", "capture": "1"
+        "regexp": "^The door is currently (OPEN|CLOSED), yo!$", "capture": "1"
     }
 }
 ```

 This configuration will run the regular expression defined by the ***regexp*** parameter against the input and return the first capture group (as defined by ***capture***).
-So, in this case, if the input is "The system is currenty ARMED, yo!", the mapper will map this to "ARMED".
+So, in this case, if the input is "The garage door is currenty OPEN, yo!", the mapper will map this to "ARMED".

 If the regexp does not match the input, the mapper returns the full input.